 I feel weirdly unsettled about this.
 I know no one cares but me, no one is watching—there are no rules for how you’re supposed to read.
 But suddenly I know that this isn’t working for me.
 The joy in reading is gone.

 I go through each of the 17 unfinished books and ask myself the following questions:

-I wonder to myself, Am I allowed to not finish some of these books?
+I think to myself, Am I allowed to not finish some of these books?
 Am I allowed to admit that some things just don’t interest me anymore?

-I do something that, for me, is drastic: I give myself permission to not finish the books that no longer interest me (or help me reach one of my most important goals).
+I do something that, for me, is drastic: I give myself permission to not finish the books that no longer interest me or help me reach my most important goals.

 And the biggest change of all—I decide not to feel guilty about it.